 You can say that South Korea's fight to oppose authoritarianism started in Daegu.
 Several monuments can be seen all over the city as a reminder of the raging spirit of a democratic nation.

-Address: 대구 중구 2·28길 9 (English address is on the fritz)
+Address: 대구 중구 2·28길 9 (English address is inaccurate)